alexkasema/alx-higher_level_programming/0x11-python-network_1/README.md

 * You must use the packages urllib and sys.
 ## 2-post_email.py
 Python script that takes in a URL and an email, sends a POST request to the passed URL with the email as a parameter, and displays the body of the response (decoded in utf-8).
+## 3-error_code.py
+Python script that takes in a URL, sends a request to the URL and displays the body of the response (decoded in utf-8).
+* You have to manage urllib.error.HTTPError exceptions and print: Error code: followed by the HTTP status code.